-D. What are Student Learning Outcomes?
+Student Learning Outcomes

-A Student Learning Outcome is a clear statement of what a student should learn and be able to demonstrate upon completing a course or program.
-It describes the assessable and measurable knowledge, skills, abilities or attitudes that students should attain by the end of a learning process.
+A Student Learning Outcome is a clear statement of what a student should learn and be able to demonstrate upon completing a unit, course, program, or collegiate experience.
+It describes the measurable knowledge, skills, abilities or attitudes that students should attain by the end of a learning process.